ethereum/ethereum-org-website/src/content/contributing/funding-rounds/participating/registering/index.md

 6. When finished, click **Preview Application** to continue to preview
 7. Review your application, then click **Submit**
 8. Once submitted, the entry cannot be changed.
 Please make sure everything is correct before proceeding.
 Clicking **Proceed** will submit your transaction on Optimism (requires some ETH on Optimism for transaction fee)
-   - To encrypt your data, you must also sign-in again with your wallet—this does not cost gas
+   - To encrypt your data, you must also sign-in again with your wallet—this does not cost additional gas

 <InfoBanner emoji="👷">
 After you’ve applied, you’re submission will enter the review process.
 You can view your project profile and the status of your application by going to <a href="https://builder.gitcoin.co/">Gitcoin Builder</a>.